 Before you book your next flight, find out what it’s going to cost you for a carry-on (for real), choice of seat (uh-huh), a pillow (we're not making this up), and other former freebies.

 Airline fees are flying high.
-Last year, U.S. travelers paid a whopping $7.1 billion in fees for bag checks and flight changes alone, up from $6.3 billion in 2010, a recent report from the Government Accountability Office revealed.
+In 2016, U.S. travelers paid a whopping $7.1 billion in fees for bag checks and flight changes alone, up from $6.3 billion in 2010, a recent report from the Government Accountability Office revealed.
 But the harsh reality is a number of airlines today sneak in “hidden fees”—extra charges for services that were traditionally free in the past.

 Unfortunately for travelers, many of these fees are non-negotiable, says Anne McDermott, editor at Farecompare.com, a website that curates deals on flights from around the world.
 “Fees are a fact of life for flyers these days, and they are here to stay,” McDermott says.
 “They make the airlines billions of dollars every year.”